Family fun and disability support for families with special needs

 • Thousands of children with special needs and disabilities wait for families to offer them a permanent home.
 In the United States, thousands of children with special needs are waiting for permanent homes.
 Adoption can provide children with special needs the healing atmosphere and loving bonds that can change their lives.

 • Making music enriches a special needs child's life in wonderful ways.
 Studies on the developing brain show dramatic lifelong improvements in language, math, spatial skills, coordination, memory and motor skills by learning to make music.
 Music therapy can be an effective tool for persons with disabilties.

-• Art is important to the development of all children, but it is particularly valuable to children with disabilities.
+• Arts and crafts are important to the development of all children, but particularly valuable to children with disabilities.
 When creating art, the child is building a wide variety of expressive skills – both motor and cognitive.

 •Developing motor skills is important for children.
 Teaching your child these motor skills through crafts or games allows your child to learn while also having fun.
 Learning these skills will help prepare them for when they go off to school.